pypr/pysph/docs/source/using_pysph.rst

    The *Ghost* tag is used for particles that are created to satisfy boundary conditions locally.

+.. py:currentmodule:: pysph.base.particle_array

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Particle aligning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In PySPH, the :py:class:`ParticleArray` aligns all particles upon a call to the `ParticleArray.align` method.
+In PySPH, the :py:class:`ParticleArray` aligns all particles upon a call to the :py:meth:`ParticleArray.align_particles` method.
 The aligning is done so that all particles with the *Local* tag are placed first, followed by particles with other tags.

 There is no preference given to the tags other than the fact that a particle with a non-zero tag is placed after *all* particles with a